charliejfoy/Getting-Cleaning-Data-Course-Project/README.md

 * Melt the data to a long data set.
 * Reshape the data, aggregating the MEAN values of the variables by SUBJECT and ACTIVITY.
 This ultimately creates the tidy data set required.

-The resulting output file follows the tidy data principles outlined, with each column containing only variable, each row has one observation of a subject and an activity, and the table is a unique observational unit.
+The resulting output file (Assignment Step 5.txt) follows the tidy data principles outlined, with each column containing only variable, each row has one observation of a subject and an activity, and the table is a unique observational unit.
 Each value represents the mean of all observations of that variable for each activity completed by each subject.

+##The Codebook
+Also known as the data dictionary, the Codebook describes the variables and values found in the tidy data, their structure, value limitations (if any) & units.